horsesandcars/horsesandcars.github.io/_posts/2023-10-16-HammondFamilyHistory.md

 ## HISTORY OF HAMMOND FAMILY

-MOTHER WAS BORN NEAR HESSEN CASTLE, GERMANY.
-HER FATHER'S NAME WAS HENRY?
-(HERVIG) L. WITTY.
-HER MOTHER'S NAME WAS CATHARINE E. WITTY, MAIDEN NAME WAS CATHARINE E. EFFELANDT.
-MOTHER'S NAME WAS MARGARET ANN WITTY.
-BORN THE 11TH OF MARCH 1825.
-HER FAMILY MOVED.
-TO U. S. THE SPRING OF 1836.
-SHE HAD 2 BROTHERS WHEN THEY CAME HERE, 1 OLDER THAN HER AND 1 YOUNGER.
-OLDER ONE'S NAME WAS JOHN WITTY.
-THE YOUNGER ONE'S NAME WAS MARTIN.
-BOTH DIED.
-THE OLDER ONE DIED DEC 1890.
-MY MOTHER MARRIED MY FATHER, ANSON HAMMOND FEB 2, 1843.
-9 CHILDREN WAS BORN OF THIS UNION.
-THE FIRST WAS STILLBORN.
-THE SECOND WAS A SON, HENRY LUCIUS HAMMOND, THE NEXT - WAS A SON BARZILLIA HAMMOND.
-NEXT - WAS A GIRL CATHARINE MATILDA HAMMOND.
-NEXT - WAS A SON HIRAM MARTIN HAMMOND.
-NEXT - WAS A SON JOHN WITTY HAMMOND.
-THE NEXT - WAS A GIRL SUSAN ELIZABETH HAMMOND.
-NEXT - WAS A SON, DAVID DEZELOMS HAMMOND.
-NEXT - WAS A SON FRANK WILBUR HAMMOND.
-THIS FAMILY ARE NOW ALL DEAD EXCEPT THE YOUNGEST - DAUGHTER, SUSAN E. BUTTERBAUGH HAMMOND, WHO IS NOW 80 YEARS OLD AND SICKLY.

-OUR FATHER WAS DRAFTED THE LAST YEAR OF THE WAR.
-HE DIED THE 31ST OF DEC 1864, 2 YEARS AFTER HIS DEATH MY MOTHER MARRIED AGAIN, A COUSIN OF HERS, JOHN H. KEHN.
-SHE MOVED WITH HIM AND HER 4 YOUNGEST CHILDREN (HAMMOND) HER CHILDREN, AND HE HAD 1 CHILD BY 1ST WIFE BEFORE THE WAR.
-WE MOVED TO SANDUSKY CO, OHIO, WHERE OUR STEPFATHER RAN A MERCHANDISE STORE UNTIL THE SPRING OF 1869.
-MY STEPFATHER, MOTHER AND 4 OF HER HAMMOND CHILDREN AND HIS SON, GEORGE B. KEHN, MOVED TO PETTIS COUNTY, MISSOURI IN APRIL 1869.
-OUR BROTHER, JOHN WITTY HAMMOND, DIED WHEN HE WAS 7 YEARS OLD DURING THE CIVIL WAR OF DIPHTHERIA.
-THE NEXT WAS OUR FATHER, ANSON HAMMOND WHO DIED THE LAST DAY OF THE YEAR 1864 AT SAVANNAH, GEORGIA.
-THE NEXT TO DIE WAS THE OLDEST DAUGHTER, CATHARINE MATILDA HAMMOND BROWN, IN SEPTEMBER 1865 WHO WAS MARRIED 2 WEEKS AND 4 DAYS TO CALVIN BROWN WHEN SHE TOOK LUNG FEVER AND DIED.
-THE NEXT TO DIE WAS OUR STEPBROTHER WHO WAS RUN OVER BY SOME FREIGHT CARS BEING MOVED AT BROADWAY CROSSING AT SEDALIA, MO.
-THAT KILLED HIM DECEMBER 19, 1877.
-THE NEXT TO DIE WAS OUR MOTHER, MARGARET ANN HAMMOND KEHN, WHO DIED WITH PNEUMONIA FEB 2, 1891, AGE 65 YRS, 26 DAYS, OLD.
+Mother was born near Hessen Castle, Germany.
+Her father's name was Henry?
+(Hervig) L. Witty.
+Her mother's name was Catharine E. Witty, maiden name was Catharine E. Effelandt.
+Mother's name was Margaret Ann Witty, born the 11th of March 1825.
+Her family moved to U.S. the spring of 1836.
+She had 2 brothers when they came here, 1 older than her and 1 younger.
+Older one's name was John Witty.
+The younger one's name was Martin.
+Both died.
+The older one died Dec 1890.
+My mother married my father, Anson Hammond, Feb 2, 1843.
+9 children were born of this union.
+The first was stillborn.
+The second was a son, Henry Lucius Hammond.
+The next was a son, Barzillia Hammond.
+Next was a girl, Catharine Matilda Hammond.
+Next was a son, Hiram Martin Hammond.
+Next was a son, John Witty Hammond.
+The next was a girl, Susan Elizabeth Hammond.
+Next was a son, David Dezeloms Hammond.
+Next was a son, Frank Wilbur Hammond.
+This family are now all dead except the youngest daughter, Susan E. Butterbaugh Hammond, who is now 80 years old and sickly.

+Our father was drafted the last year of the war.
+He died the 31st of Dec 1864, 2 years after his death my mother married again, a cousin of hers, John H. Kehn.
+She moved with him and her 4 youngest children (Hammond) her children, and he had 1 child by 1st wife before the war.
+We moved to Sandusky Co, Ohio, where our stepfather ran a merchandise store until the spring of 1869.
+My stepfather, mother, and 4 of her Hammond children and his son, George B. Kehn, moved to Pettis County, Missouri in April 1869.
+Our brother, John Witty Hammond, died when he was 7 years old during the Civil War of diphtheria.
+The next was our father, Anson Hammond who died the last day of the year 1864 at Savannah, Georgia.
+The next to die was the oldest daughter, Catharine Matilda Hammond Brown, in September 1865 who was married 2 weeks and 4 days to Calvin Brown when she took lung fever and died.
+The next to die was our stepbrother who was run over by some freight cars being moved at Broadway crossing at Sedalia, MO.
+That killed him December 19, 1877.
+The next to die was our mother, Margaret Ann Hammond Kehn, who died with pneumonia Feb 2, 1891, age 65 yrs, 26 days, old.

 ### NAMES OF ANSON HAMMOND'S FAMILY

-ANSON HAMMOND BORN JANUARY 27, 1821.

-HE MARRIED MARGARET ANN WITTY FEBRUARY 2nd, 1842, WHO WAS BORN MARCH 11, 1825.

-THEY WAS 8 LIVING CHILDREN BORN OF THIS UNION.
+Anson Hammond born January 27, 1821.
+He married Margaret Ann Witty February 2nd, 1842, who was born March 11, 1825.

+They had 8 living children born of this union.
-1. THE OLDEST WAS HENRY L. HAMMOND BORN JANUARY 25th, 1844.
+1. The oldest was Henry L. Hammond born January 25th, 1844.
-2. BARZILLIA HAMMOND BORN SEPTEMBER 27, 1847.
+2. Barzillia Hammond born September 27, 1847.
-3. CATHARINE M. HAMMOND BORN JANUARY 21, 1850, DIED 1865.
+3. Catharine M. Hammond born January 21, 1850, died 1865.
-4. HIRAM M. HAMMOND BORN JULY 21, 1853.
+4. Hiram M. Hammond born July 21, 1853.
-5. JOHN W. HAMMOND BORN APRIL 27; 1855.
+5. John W. Hammond born April 27, 1855.
-6. SUSAN E. HAMMOND BORN FEBRUARY 10, 1858.
+6. Susan E. Hammond born February 10, 1858.
-7. DAVID D. HAMMOND BORN OCTOBER 26, 1860.
+7. David D. Hammond born October 26, 1860.
-8. FRANK W. HAMMOND BORN JULY 5, 1864.
+8. Frank W. Hammond born July 5, 1864.

-HENRY L. HAMMOND WAS MARRIED TO EMILY GYDE APR 11, 1866 - 2 CHILDREN BORN OF THIS UNION.
+Henry L. Hammond was married to Emily Gyde April 11, 1866 - 2 children born of this union.
-1. ELVA M. HAMMOND BORN JAN 4, 1867.
+1. Elva M. Hammond born January 4, 1867.
-2. WILLIAM A. HAMMOND BORN JAN 31, 1872.
-DIED JULY 9, 1972.
+2. William A. Hammond born January 31, 1872.
+Died July 9, 1972.

-BARZILLIA HAMMOND WAS MARRIED TO REBECCA WHITINGER, 6 CHILDREN WAS BORN TO THIS UNION.
+Barzillia Hammond was married to Rebecca Whitinger, 6 children were born to this union.
-1. EVA L. HAMMOND BORN JANUARY 4, 1868.
+1. Eva L. Hammond born January 4, 1868.
-2. NELLIE HAMMOND BORN MAR 3., 1869.
+2. Nellie Hammond born March 3, 1869.
-3. JOHN W. HAMMOND BORN OCT 23, 1871.
+3. John W. Hammond born October 23, 1871.
-4. CHARLES P. HAMMOND BORN JULY 1st, 1875.
+4. Charles P. Hammond born July 1st, 1875.
-5. GEORGE B. HAMMOND BORN APRIL 5th, 1878,
+5. George B. Hammond born April 5th, 1878.
-6. ARCUS HAMMOND BORN APRIL 25, 1880.
+6. Arcus Hammond born April 25, 1880.

-HIRAM M. HAMMOND WAS MARRIED TO ALICE M. WHITNEY 1875, 2 CHILDREN BORN OF THIS UNION.
+Hiram M. Hammond was married to Alice M. Whitney 1875, 2 children born of this union.
-1. MUSIE V. HAMMOND BORN NOV 12, 1876
+1. Musie V. Hammond born November 12, 1876.
-2. 1 SON BORN OCT 29, 1878.
+2. 1 son born October 29, 1878.

-ALICE AND BABY DIED 1878.

-HIRAM THEN MARRIED MEALY ATWOOD DEC 25, 1879.
-3 CHILDREN BORN OF THIS UNION.
+Alice and baby died 1878.

+Hiram then married Mealy Atwood December 25, 1879.
+3 children born of this union.
-1. MARGARET A. HAMMOND BORN SEPT 29, 1880.
+1. Margaret A. Hammond born September 29, 1880.
-2. HARRY W. HAMMOND BORN FEB 23, 1882.
+2. Harry W. Hammond born February 23, 1882.
-3. FRED A. HAMMOND BORN APR 7, 1887.
+3. Fred A. Hammond born April 7, 1887.

-JOHN W. HAMMOND DIED
+John W. Hammond died.